-Microservices architecture (MSA) has become very popular..
+Microservices architecture has become very popular.
 However, one common problem is how to manage distributed transactions across multiple microservices.
-This post is going to share my experience from past projects and explain the problem and possible patterns that could solve it.
+In this post, I will share my experience from past projects and explain the problem and possible patterns that could solve it.

 What is a distributed transaction?